Upcoming Events

 The Medici Archive Project (MAP) is an independent research institute whose aim is to preserve and valorize the archives of the Medici dynasty, which comprise over fifteen million documents (many of them are featured in the MIA DATABASE).
 MAP also serves as a major academic hub for scholars and students worldwide in the field of Italian Renaissance and early modern studies.

-Individuals who join Friends of MAP share in the thrill of historical discovery thanks to special experiences reserved just for them, including the Tuesday Ten Talks (our online lecture series), and a host of other features such as weekly free lessons in reading Italian documents called “Friday Lunch Letters.”
+Individuals who join Friends of MAP share in the thrill of historical discovery thanks to special experiences reserved just for them, including the MAP Forum (our online lecture series), and a host of other features such as weekly free lessons in reading Italian documents called “Friday Lunch Letters.”